Noveum/api-market-mcp-server/README.md

     }
   }
 ```
-OR add this as the first value for mcpServers.
+Alternatively, add this as the first entry in mcpServers.
 ```json
     "openapi": {
       "command": "npx",